heroku/kafka-packaging-scripts/README.md

 don't want to install to the root of the respective buckets -- just make sure it includes the leading `/` (no prefix is used by default).

 Now we will prepare the deployment, which notably includes creating staging S3 buckets.
+The contents of these staging buckets, once tested and verified, will eventually be promoted to corresponding production S3 buckets (this promotion step is covered and documented elsewhere).

 ```shell
 # Deployment preparation consists of three important tasks: